Online PMHNP Programs in New York: Comparing Top Schools

 Pace University

 Pace University offers an Online Psychiatric Mental Health Nurse Practitioner Program through its Lienhard School of Nursing to prepare students for advanced practice in institutions, communities, shelters, and private practices.
-The 42-credit program, a Master of Science, covers the assessment and treatment of psychiatric diseases, pathophysiology, disease prevention, medication management, and individual and family therapy with attention to health disparities and vulnerable populations.
+This is a 42-credit Master of Science program.
 A 30-credit Certificate of Advanced Graduate Study is also an option.

 St. Johns Fisher University